pulumi/docs/content/blog/scale-ai-innovation-with-platform-engineering/index.md

 ---
-title: Accelerate, Scale and Secure AI Innovation with Platform Engineering
+title: Accelerate, Scale and Secure AI Innovation with Pulumi Platform Engineering
 allow_long_title: true
 date: 2024-09-30
 meta_desc: Learn more about how innovators are changing the rules of the AI game with platform engineering.